 What is fieldwork?

-Fieldwork is an applied learning experience required for MS Population Health Informatics students and MPH students in the Health Policy & Management, Epidemiology & Biostatistics, Public Health Nutrition, and Environmental Occupational Health Sciences degree programs.
-Students complete 180 hours of applied learning in an approved setting, overseen by a preceptor at a host organization.
-Students apply their public health skills in data analysis, program planning, evaluation, policy research, health communications, and more to help the site advance their work.
+Fieldwork is a required applied learning experience for MS Population Health Informatics students and MPH students in the Health Policy & Management, Epidemiology & Biostatistics, Public Health Nutrition, and Environmental and Occupational Health Sciences degree programs.
+Students complete 180 hours of applied learning in an approved setting, under the supervision of a preceptor at a host organization.
+Through fieldwork, students apply their public health skills in areas such as data analysis, program planning, evaluation, policy research, health communications, and more, contributing meaningfully to the host site’s work.

-Fieldwork experiences allow students to develop, manage, evaluate, or lead evidence-based public health projects.
-Each experience varies according to the student’s degree program, professional development goals, and the needs of the fieldwork site.
+Fieldwork experiences give students the opportunity to develop, manage, evaluate, or lead evidence-based public health projects.
+Each experience is tailored to the student’s degree program, professional development goals, and the needs of the host site.

-Students are responsible for finding and securing an appropriate fieldwork site and project.
-This process can be time intensive, and it is recommended that students prepare for the fieldwork search at least three to four months before the semester in which they plan to enroll.
+Students are responsible for identifying and securing a fieldwork site and project.
+Because this process can be time-intensive, it’s recommended that students begin their search at least three to four months before the semester they plan to enroll.

-Interested in promoting a project?
-Visit our Preceptors page for information about our students, appropriate projects and example deliverables, and timelines for submitting project descriptions to the Office of Experiential Learning.
+Interested in hosting a student?
+Visit our Preceptors page to learn more about our students, appropriate project types and deliverables, and key deadlines for submitting project descriptions to the Office of Experiential Learning.

 What is the purpose of fieldwork?